dooboolab-community/react-native-iap/docs/docs/usage_instructions/receipt_validation.md

 ### With App Store

+#### Local Validation

+Local on-device cryptographic validation is not currently supported.
+More details are here: https://developer.apple.com/documentation/appstorereceipts/validating_receipts_on_the_device

+#### Validating with the App Store

+> WARNING: This method is not recommended for production usage, and Apple explicitly warn against it in their docs: https://developer.apple.com/documentation/storekit/original_api_for_in-app_purchase/validating_receipts_with_the_app_store

+This can be used as a convenience method for developing and testing receipt validation through the development lifecycle.

-Currently, serverless receipt validation is possible using `validateReceiptIos()`.
+Currently, validating receipts with the App Store is possible locally using `validateReceiptIos()`.
 - The first parameter, you should pass `transactionReceipt` which returns after `buyProduct()`.
 - The second parameter, you should pass whether this is `test` environment.
     If `true`, it will request to `sandbox` and `false` it will request to `production`.